sendgrid/sendgrid-python/use_cases/flask_heroku.md

-# Create a Flask app to send an email with SendGrid
+# Create a Flask app to send email with SendGrid

 This tutorial explains how to deploy a simple Flask app, to send an email using the SendGrid Python SDK, on Heroku.